QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

-After Step 4, every sentence or phrase $P$ (of type $s$ for \MC\ and $n$ for \RP) is represented by a quantum circuit according to the chosen ansatz.
-Let the corresponding output quantum state\footnote{Generally, a sub-normalised state (in physics jargon).} be denoted $\ket{P(\Theta)}$ and define where $i\in \{0,1\}$ and $\epsilon$ is a small positive number, in our case set to $\epsilon = 10^{-9}$, which ensures that $l_{\Theta}^i(P)\in ( 0, 1 )$ and $l_{\Theta}^0(P) + l_{\Theta}^1(P) \leq 1$, so that \\[-0.4cm] defines a probability distribution.
-The label for $P$ as predicted by the model is then obtained from rounding, i.e. defined to be $L_{\Theta}(P) := \lceil l_{\Theta}(P) \rceil$ with $[0,1]$ ($[1,0]$) corresponding to `food' (`IT') for the \MC\ task and to `subject case' (`object case') for the \RP\ task.
+defines a probability distribution.
+The label for $P$ as predicted by the model is then obtained from rounding, i.e. defined to be $L_{\Theta}(P) := \lceil l_{\Theta}(P) \rceil$ with $[0,1]$ ($[1,0]$) corresponding to `food' (`IT') for the \MC\ task and to the `subject case' (`object case') for the \RP\ task.

 The \MC\ dataset was partitioned randomly into subsets $\mathcal{T}$ (training), $\mathcal{D}$ (development) and $\mathcal{P}$ (testing) with cardinalities $|\mathcal{T}| = 70$, $|\mathcal{D}| = 30$, $|\mathcal{P}| = 30$.
-Similarly, for the \RP\ task with $|\mathcal{T}| = 74$, $|\mathcal{P}| = 31$, but no development set $\mathcal{D}$, since the ratio of the sizes of vocabulary and dataset did not allow for yet fewer training data, while the overall dataset of 105 phrases could not be easily changed\footnote{In contrast to the \MC\ task, here the data was extracted from an existing dataset, and picking further phrases while ensuring a minimum frequency of all words was non-trivial (see Sec.~\ref{sec:TheTasks}).}.
-For both tasks, this was done such that all respective subsets are perfectly balanced with respect to the two classes.
+Similarly, for the \RP\ task with $|\mathcal{T}| = 74$, $|\mathcal{P}| = 31$, but no development set $\mathcal{D}$, since the ratio of the sizes of vocabulary and dataset did not allow for yet fewer training data, while the overall dataset of 105 phrases could not be easily changed\footnote{In contrast to the \MC\ task, here the data was extracted from an existing dataset, and picking further phrases while ensuring a minimum frequency of all words was non-trivial (see Sec.~\ref{sec:TheTasks}).}. \ed{For the \RP\ task the ratio between subject to object cases was 46/28 in the training subset and 19/12 in the test subset, which reflects the ratio between the two classes in the given overall dataset.
+For the \MC\ task the ratio between `food' and `IT' related sentences was 39/31 in the training subset, 11/19 in the development subset and 15/15 in the test subset.}

+The objective function used for the training is standard cross-entropy; that is, if letting $L(P)$ denote the actual label according to the data, the cost is